username-of-rehman/splitwise/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+### `node server.js`

+Runs the app in the development mode.\
+navigate to 'node-server' folder and then run command "node server.js"

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm test`